Adebayo88888888/Fashion-Classification/README.md

 Where different clothing items can be classified based on a trained ConvolutionalNeural Network.

-A Pytorch version is as well available.
+A Pytorch version is also available in a seperate notebook.